dinodexio/dinodex/README.md

-# Protokit starter-kit
+# DinoDex

-This repository is a monorepo aimed at kickstarting application chain development using the Protokit framework.
+This repository is a single repository intended to host the source code of Dinodex using the Protokit framework.
 You can learn more about the Protokit framework at the [official documentation](protokit.dev), or at the official [Mina discord](https://discord.gg/minaprotocol).

 ## Quick start